Raw Vegan Carrot Cake

 This delicious raw cake is easy to make with no baking required!
 It makes a wonderful healthy vegan dessert or quick snack anytime of day.

 For the Carrot Cake

 - 1/2 cup raw almonds, pecans or walnuts

 - 1 1/4 cup finely grated carrots

 - 1 1/4 cup packed, pitted medjool dates (280 g, see notes)

 - 1 tsp cinnamon

 - 1/4 tsp nutmeg

-- Place the almonds and coconut flour into a food processor and mix until the almonds are broken down.
+- Place the nuts and coconut flour into a food processor and mix until the nuts are broken down.

 - Add the dates and process to combine into a thick dough.